Wireless-Innovation-Forum/Spectrum-Access-System/src/harness/reference_models/geo/README.md

  - census_tract.py: Census tract driver to read JSON census tracts geometries.
  - tiles.py: list of all expected tiles, for proper error management of IO issues
  - drive.py: maintains the singleton drivers to all database
+ - zones.py: provide access to all zone files provided in KML format.
  - testutils.py: miscellaneous utility routines for test

 The geo databases (NED, NLCD and ITU) default locations are specified in